DanielSan-01/devplatforms-resit/README.md

 </details>

-assuming you just have a code editor we will start with node to install everything
+Assuming you just have a code editor we will start with node to install everything
 ```bash
 npm install
 ```

-when we have npm installed we can start building!
+When we have npm installed we can start building!

-### first initialize a new project
+### First initialize a new project
 ```bash
 npm init -y
 ```
-### second install react core dependencies
+### Second install React core dependencies
 ```bash
 npm install react react-dom
 ```
-### third install chakra ui and ist required dependencies
+### Third install Chakra UI and its required dependencies
 ```bash
 npm install @chakra-ui/react @emotion/react @emotion/styled framer-motion
 ```

-then you create a basic file structure src folder inn root create index.html and add this very basic file structure and add this tp the html file
+Then you create a basic file structure src folder
+In root create index.html and add this very basic file structure and add this to the html file

 <details>
 <summary><strong>index.html</strong> (click to expand)</summary>